hengdiliang/hengdiliang.github.io/_pages/publications.md

 You can also find my articles on my [Google Scholar](https://scholar-google-com.libproxy2.usc.edu/citations?user=hXnUA9wAAAAJ&hl=en&oi=ao) profile.

-In review
+In preparation
 ======
-* **Liang, H.**, Moffett, J. W, & John, S. G. (under review at Global Biogeochemical Cycles).
+* **Liang, H.**, Moffett, J. W, & John, S. G. (in prep).
 Toward a better understanding of the ocean copper distribution and speciation through a data-constrained global model

 In press
 ======